haskell/cabal/release-notes/WIP-cabal-install-3.12.x.0.md

     The feature is fully explained in [this blog post](https://well-typed.com/blog/2023/03/cabal-multi-unit/).

-- Add `cabal path` command [#8879](https://github.com/haskell/cabal/pull/8879)

-    The `cabal path` command prints the file system paths used by Cabal.
-    It is intended for use by tooling that needs to read or modify Cabal data, such that it does not need to replicate the complicated logic for respecting `CABAL_DIR`, `CABAL_CONFIG`, etc.

-- `cabal check`: clearly mark Errors [#8908](https://github.com/haskell/cabal/pull/8908)

-    `cabal check` will now mark errors (which make the program return 1 and Hackage refuse the package) by prepending them with an "Error: " string in the output.

 - Warn when project configuration options are going to be ignored. [#8949](https://github.com/haskell/cabal/pull/8949)

     Some project configuration options can only be specified from the command